 Tuition Waivers for Youth in Care – ongoing

-In the spring of 2013, B.C.’s Representative for Children and Youth challenged the province’s post-secondary institutions to waive tuition fees for youth under a continuing care order.
+In the spring of 2013, B.C.’s first Representative for Children and Youth, Mary Ellen Turpel-Lafond, challenged the province’s post-secondary institutions to waive tuition fees for youth under a continuing care order.
 Vancouver Island University was the first to meet that challenge, followed by UBC.
-The Representative continues to meet with and connect educators and business leaders to find new supporters for funding the education of youth in care.
+The Office continues to be strongly supportive of this initiative.

 Métis Nation British Columbia – Memorandum of Understanding signed October 30, 2013.